- Ever battle with forgiving others?

 Identify what offense or wrong was done to you

 This is a difficult step for many people for various reasons as it may intensify the pain, the anger or other emotions…although initially.
 Going to the source helps to separate the pain from the event/s and person/s involved.
-Offenses come in all shapes and sizes and identifying the particulars of the offense may help to sort the thoughts and feelings associated with the offense verses other offenses.
+Offenses come in all shapes and sizes.
+Identifying the particulars of the offense may help to sort the thoughts and feelings associated with the offense verses other offenses.
 This also helps you to know who you are forgiving and it readies you toward forgiving the person/s.
 Through all this it is not necessary to drudge up all the details but to recognize what you are letting go as a form of purification and renewing your mind with focus on freedom, redemption, hope, love, joy, and grace.

 Acknowledge the impact it has had on your life